gits2501/twiz/EXAMPLES.md

  property  |  description
 ---------  |  -------------
-twiz.stream | Flag that indicates request wants third party stream/rest capability twiz.twitterOptions | Your args.options from browser, has 'path', 'method' and 'params' properties twiz.next | Reference to Express' next() function which runs next middleware (myStream in example)
+twiz.stream | Flag that indicates request wants third party `stream`/`rest` capability twiz.twitterOptions | Your `args.options` from browser, has `path`, `method` and `params` properties twiz.next | Reference to Express' `next()` function which runs next middleware (myStream in example)

-So you can easily see something like onStream handler that:
+So you can easily see something like `onStream` handler that:

- 1. checks if request wants custom stream/rest libs
+ 1. checks if request wants custom `stream`/`rest` libs
- 2. saves twitterOptions/accessToken to apropriate places to be used in the next middleware
+ 2. saves `twitterOptions`/`accessToken` to apropriate places to be used in the next middleware
  3. when it's done doing its thing, calls the next middleware

-As you can see, twiz is not keen to stuff potentialy security sensitive data to 'app' or 'req' objects.
-It is given to your judgement to place your data where you see fit. 'app' is used as storage in example just as an ilustration of a purpose, maybe you whould want some caching solution like redis/memcache.
+As you can see, twiz is not keen to stuff potentialy security sensitive data to `app` or `req` objects.
+It is given to your judgement to place your data where you see fit. `app` is used as storage in example just as an ilustration of a purpose, maybe you whould want some caching solution like `redis`/`memcache`.

 ## Chunked responses
-When making stream requests the response often come as series of data chunks[link] from other end.
-To consume response in chunk by chunk manner set xhr.onprogress(..)[link] callback in beforeSend function:
+When making stream requests the response often come as series of data [chunks](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) from other end.
+To consume response in chunk by chunk manner set [xhr.onprogress(..)](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequestEventTarget/onprogress) callback in `beforeSend` function:

 _**browser:**_
  ```js